WesleyAC/plotter-tools/plotters/hp7475a/README.md

 In 11x17 mode, the X range of the plotter is 0 - 16640, and the Y range is 0 - 10365.

-Note that the position of (0, 0) is different in 8.5x11 mode and 11x17 mode - the pen is near the carriage at zero in 11x17 mode, whereas it's far away from the carriage at zero in 8.5x11 mode.
+Note that which axis is which, as well as the position of (0, 0) is different in 8.5x11 mode and 11x17 mode.
+The pen is near the carriage at zero in 11x17 mode, whereas it's far away from the carriage at zero in 8.5x11 mode.
+The X axis is always the long side of the paper.

 The command buffer is 1024 bytes long.